Glover will join T'ara Ceasar as freshmen in 2017.

 Stemke led the Bulldogs to an overall record of 14-16 in her second season.
 The recordeincluded eight wins over SEC opponents.
 She also coached Eatmon to the SEC All-Freshman team and two SEC Freshman of the Week honors.
 Stemke led the Bulldogs to a season sweep of Alabama and Mississippi State and wins over LSU and Missouri.
 The victory at LSU was the first win in Baton Rouge for a Bulldog team since 2001.
 The team also took perennial league powers Tennessee and Kentucky to five sets.

-In her first season at the helm of the Bulldogs in 2011, Georgia went 11-19 overall including a 7-13 record in Southeastern Conference play finishing tied sixth in the league.
+During her first season in Athens in 2011, Georgia went 11-19 overall, including a 7-13 record in Southeastern Conference play finishing tied sixth in the league.

-A former All-American and U.S. National Team member, Stemke helped guide the Huskers to a 116-15 record and four NCAA Volleyball Championship appearances during her time with the program.
-In Big 12 play from 2007-10, the Huskers went 72-8 with three Big 12 titles.
+Before moving to Georgia, the former All-American and U.S. National Team member helped guide the Huskers to a 116-15 record and four NCAA Volleyball Championship appearances during her time with the program.
+In Big 12 play from 2007-10, the Huskers went 72-8 with three league titles.

 Prior to Nebraska, Stemke was an assistant coach at the University of North Carolina from 2005-06.
 At UNC, Stemke served as setters’ coach, handled opponent scouting and video exchange, recruiting, team travel and community outreach.
 In 2005, the Tar Heels won the Atlantic Coast Conference title and advanced to the NCAA Tournament.